-Financial instruments that potentially expose the Company to a concentration of credit risk consist primarily of cash, cash equivalents, marketable securities, restricted cash and accounts receivable.
-The Company maintains cash, cash equivalents, restricted cash and marketable securities with financial institutions that management believes are financially sound and have minimal credit risk exposure although the balances will exceed insured limits.
+Financial instruments that potentially expose the Company to a concentration of credit risk consist primarily of cash, cash equivalents, marketable securities and accounts receivable.
+The Company maintains cash, cash equivalents and marketable securities with financial institutions that management believes are financially sound and have minimal credit risk exposure although the balances will exceed insured limits.

 The Company sells its services to a wide variety of customers.
 If the financial condition or results of operations of any significant customers deteriorate substantially, operating results could be adversely affected.
-To reduce credit risk, management performs ongoing credit evaluations of the financial condition of significant customers.
+To reduce credit risk, management performs credit evaluations of the financial condition of significant customers.
 The Company does not require collateral from its credit customers and maintains reserves for estimated credit losses on customer accounts when considered necessary.
 Actual credit losses may differ from the Company's estimates.
-During the years ended December 31, 2018 and 2017, there was no customer organization that accounted for more than 10% of the Company's total revenue.
-During the year ended December 31, 2016, one customer organization represented approximately 14% of the Company's total revenue.
+During the years ended December 31, 2019, 2018 and 2017, no customer organization accounted for more than 10% of the Company's total revenue.

-As of December 31, 2018 and 2017, there was no customer organization that represented more than 10% of the Company's gross accounts receivable.
+As of December 31, 2019 and 2018, no customer organization represented more than 10% of the Company's gross accounts receivable.